 Originally from Piopio, Naomi completed her tertiary studies at the University of Waikato.
 She graduated in 2003 with a Masters in Management Studies with First Class Honours in Economics, a Bachelor of Management Studies with First Class Honours, majoring in Finance and Māori Resource Management, and a Graduate Diploma in Economics.
-She also holds the National Certificate in Adult Literacy and Numeracy Education (NCALNE) qualification, having completed this in 2015.
+She also holds the National Certificate in Adult Literacy and Numeracy Education (NCALNE) qualification.

-Ariana Te Huia has been working for Aotahi Limited for approximately 10 years.
+Ariana Te Huia has been working for Aotahi Limited since 2006.
 She has a background in banking as well as administration.
 Ariana assists in managing the programme delivery contract Aotahi Limited currently holds with Te Wānanga o Aotearoa.

 Lee is from the central North Island, having grown up in and around Taupō.
 He holds an MA with first class honours from the University of Waikato, and a PhD from the Collaborative Programme in Ancient and Mediaeval Philosophy at the University of Toronto.
-At Aotahi, Lee is responsible for leading and co-ordinating the writing teams, as well as being a contributing writer himself.
+At Aotahi, Lee is responsible for leading the development of programme resources.